Where is Shipley? And where is Ellis-Briggs?

 Do you keep electric bikes?

-At this present time we don’t keep any electric bikes in stock, however we can special order electric bikes from Giant who do an excellent range.
+At this present time we don’t keep any electric bikes in stock.

 If I’m looking for a Trek, Kona, Scott, Felt, Cannondale, Orange or Cube, could you special order one for me?